envico801/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-365. ### How do you rounding numbers to certain decimals
+365. ### How do you round numbers to certain decimals

      You can round numbers to a certain number of decimals using `toFixed` method from native javascript.